prajwalvp/Dracula/README.md

 Once you reach a gap where, for all gaps between connected TOA sets, you have multiple PHASE wraps giving acceptable fits, you have an ambiguous gap: you cannot proceed with manual connection.
 Then you need to use the sieve.sh script.

-Write "PHASE0" anywhere in your TOA list, and "PHASEA" in your TOA list where you have the shortest ambiguous gap, also removing the JUMPs around it.

 Edit sieve.sh.
 First, enter your TEMPO, basedir, rundir, ephem, and parfile information at the top of the file.
 Then edit with prev_labels ="0" and next_label="A".
 Also, edit the threshold for an acceptable solution (2.0 is a reasonable number).
+Write "PHASEA" in your TOA list where you have the shortest ambiguous gap, also removing the JUMPs around it.

 Run the script.
 This will find all the acceptable integers for the gap tagged with PHASEA.
 These are written in file WRAPs.dat, which that tabulates the chi2 for each of these combinations.
-These are then automatically sorted into a new acc_WRAPs.dat file (the starting acc_WRAPs.dat file, generated automatically and consisting of a single 0, is saved automatically as acc_WRAPs_A.dat).
+These are then automatically sorted into a new acc_WRAPs.dat file (the starting acc_WRAPs.dat file, generated automatically and consisting of a single 0).
+This acc_WRAPs.dat file is copied to acc_WRAPs_A.dat as a record.

 Now, in the TOA file, include the tag PHASEB in the nest shortest gap, commenting out the JUMPs around it.
 Then edit sieve.sh, with prev_labels="0 A" and next_label="B".
 Run sieve.sh again.
 Every acceptable combination of PHASEA that was in your acc_WRAPs.dat file will be tested along with a range of PHASEB values.
 These are determined by finding the minimum of the chi2 parabola in each case.
-The file acc_WRAPs.dat is updated (the previous one is saved automatically as acc_WRAPs_B.dat).
+The resulting list of acceptable solutions is sorted into a new version of file acc_WRAPs.dat (this is copied automatically to acc_WRAPs_B.dat).

 This is an iterative process.
 For your third run, prev_labels="0 A B" and next_label="C".
 With each additional run, these will 'increment' (on the fourht run, they will be " 0 A B C" and "D").